-- This is the kind of "kingdom" God has always wanted to have with a.
-His people.
+- a.
+This is the kind of "kingdom" God has always wanted to have with His people.
 Two Old Testament passages clearly illustrate this. - (1).
-Judges 8:22-23 "Then the men of Israel said to Gideon, 'Rule over us, both you and your son, and your grandson also; for you have delivered us from the hand of Midian."
-Gideon said to them, 'I will not rule over you, nor shall my son rule over you; the LORD shall rule over you." - (2).
+Judges 8:22-23 "Then the men of Israel said to Gideon, 'Rule over us, both you and your son, and your grandson also; for you have delivered us from the hand of Midian.'
+But Gideon said to them, 'I will not rule over you, nor shall my son rule over you; the LORD shall rule over you." - (2).
 1 Samuel 8:1-7 "Now it came to pass when Samuel was old that he made his sons judges over Israel.
 The name of his firstborn was Joel, and the name of his second, Abijah; they were judges in Beersheba.
 But his sons did not walk in his ways; they turned aside after dishonest gain, took bribes, and perverted justice.
 Then all the elders of Israel gathered together and came to Samuel at Ramah, and said to him, 'Look, you are old, and your sons do not walk in your ways.
 Now make us a king to judge us like all the nations.'
-But the thing displeased Samuel when they said, 'Give us a king to judge us.'
+But the thing displeased

+Samuel when they said, 'Give us a king to judge us.'
 So Samuel prayed to the LORD.
-And the LORD said to Samuel, 'Heed the voice of the people in all that they say to you; for they have not rejected you, but they have rejected Me, that I should not reign over them." - C. Perhaps the one passage that is most important in our understanding of the "kingdom," is a statement Jesus made to the religious leaders of His day. - In Luke 17:20-21, it reads, "Now when He was asked by the Pharisees when the kingdom of God would come, He answered them and said, 'The kingdom of God does not come with observation; nor will they say, "See here!" or "See there!"
-For indeed, the kingdom of God is within vou." - Jesus said the coming of His kingdom would not be observed.
-In a. other words, it would not be like the coming of most kingdoms -
+And the LORD said to Samuel, 'Heed the voice of the people in all that they say to you; for they have not rejected you, but they have rejected Me, that I should not reign over them."

+- 4. Therefore, it should be clear that it was God's intention from the very beginning that HE would be the sovereign ruler Who would reign supreme over His people because He would be honored as Jehovah God - the One and only Holy God of heaven and earth - Who would reign and rule within the hearts of His people - C. But when we come to the New Testament, perhaps the ONE passage that is MOST important in our understanding of the "kingdom," is a statement Jesus made to the religious leaders of His day. - 1.
+In Luke 17:20-21, it reads, "Now when He was asked by the Pharisees when the kingdom of God would come, He answered them and said, 'The kingdom of God does not come with observation; nor will they say, "See here!" or "See there!"
+For indeed, the kingdom of God is within you."

-- with a military campaign of advancing armies and warfare.
+- a.
+Jesus said the coming of His kingdom would not be observed.
+In other words, it would not be like the coming of most kingdoms - with a military campaign of advancing armies and warfare.
 The coming of His kingdom would be UNOBSERVABLE.
 WHY? - b.
 Jesus said His kingdom is "within you."
-It is the INTERNAL RULING AND REIGNING of the Lord within the hearts of men and women - the way God had always intended for it to be. - This is how we can be IN THE KINGDOM, while at the same time C. the kingdom is IN US. - (1).
-In other words, we can be in a fellowship of others who have the Lord ruling and reigning in their hearts, while at the same time have the Lord ruling and reigning in ours.
+It is the INTERNAL RULING AND REIGNING of the Lord within the hearts of men and women - the way God had always intended for it to be. - c.
+Therefore, this is how we can be IN THE KINGDOM, while at the same time the kingdom is IN US. - (1).
+In other words, we can be in a fellowship of OTHERS who have the Lord ruling and reigning in their hearts, while at the same time have the Lord ruling and reigning in ours.